Here are the three questions that we asked from the top SEO consultants:

 There’s normally less competition, too.
 Sometimes people get nervous when targeting a term with a search volume of something under 100 searches per month, but we need to remember that search volumes are an estimate.

-So if you end up ranking long tail term, you might rank for other terms that are even more obscure so you end up with far more traffic than you would have predicted.
+So if you end up ranking a long-tail term, you might rank for other terms that are even more obscure so you end up with far more traffic than you would have predicted.

 Ans 2: Voice is going to get even bigger, which will change the SEO world a great deal.
 And most voice searches are done on mobile so voice search engine optimization must be mobile-friendly.
-Websites that aren’t mobile friendly, slow loading, and without an SSL certificate will continue to plunge in PageRank in 2019.
+Websites that aren’t mobile-friendly, slow loading, and without an SSL certificate will continue to plunge in PageRank in 2022.

 Ans 3: The SEO truth that I keep realizing is that the basics are still the most important.
 It just comes down to quality content, plenty of strong backlinks and the right keywords.
 So many SEO experts have said that building backlinks or publishing more content isn’t that important any longer, but these staple strategies are essential.
 It’s just a matter of doing it well at scale and specific to your industry.
 Don’t get caught up in all of the small details, focus on the big picture!